 - 2000 Upper Deck Graded RC #104

-- 2000 Pacific Crown Royale Rookie Royalty Tom Brady RC
+- 2000 Pacific Crown Royale Rookie Royalty RC

 - 2000 Playoff Contenders Round Numbers Autographs Tom Brady/Marc Bulger #RN11

-If you’re looking to purchase a Tom Brady rookie card, try eBay auctions as they will have the most available and competitive prices because it is an auction.
+If you’re looking to purchase a Tom Brady RC, try eBay auctions, as they will have the most available and competitive prices because it is an auction.
 Avoid the eBay Buy Now option due to prices being overvalued.

 Are you thinking about purchasing a Tom Brady football card on Amazon?
 Stop!
 Again these cards tend to have excessively high prices, and the odds of overpaying are high.

 In Tina Turner’s words, Brady is “simply the best, better than all the rest.”
-Next season, he’ll become the first QB to have a throw for 80,000 yards, and he’ll claim the top spot in all-time passing yards from Drew Brees.
+Next season, he’ll become the first QB to have a throw for 80,000 yards and claim the top spot in all-time passing yards from Drew Brees.